Can we use pencil for the drawings?

 I only have 12 students in my class.
 Can I still order?

 Have you offered shirts to the parents?
-Many parents will order a shirt if given the opportunity.
-(See next question.)
-If you are still a little short of 15, give us a call.
-Pricing will be higher and based on the actual number of shirts being ordered.
+Many parents will order a shirt if given the opportunity (see next question).
+If you are still short of 15 shirts, a $35 artwork charge will apply.
+Promotions cannot be used on orders with less than 15 shirts.